oroinc/documentation/backend/api/actions.rst

 This action has the following processor groups:

 .. csv-table::
     :header: "Group Name","Responsibility of Processors","Description"
     :widths: 15, 15, 30

-   "initialize","The context initialization.","Also, the processors from this group are executed during the generation of the API documentation."
+    "initialize","Context initialization.","Processors from this group are executed during the generation of the API documentation."
-   "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data for use by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "load_data","Loading an entity object to be updated.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "transform_data","Building a Symfony Form and using it to transform and validate the request data.","--" "save_data","Persisting an entity.","Use the `customize_form_data <#customize-form-data-action>`__ action to modify and validate submitted data, and entities to be persisted into the database."
+    "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data to be used by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "load_data","Loading an entity object to be updated.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "transform_data","Building a Symfony Form and using it to transform and validate the request data.","--" "save_data","Persisting an entity.","Use the `customize_form_data <#customize-form-data-action>`__ action to modify and validate submitted data, and entities to be persisted into the database."
     "normalize_data","Converting the resulting entity into an array.","--" "finalize","Final validation of the loaded data.
-Adding the required response headers.","--" "normalize_result","Building the action result.","The processors from this group are executed even if an exception has been thrown by any processor from previous groups.
+Adding the required response headers.","--" "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |NormalizeResultActionProcessor|."

 The following diagram shows the main data flow for this action:

 .. image:: /img/backend/api/update_subresource.png
    :alt: Data flow for update_subresource action

-For examples of usage, see the ``handleUpdateSubresource`` method of |RequestActionHandler|.
+See the ``handleUpdateSubresource`` method of |RequestActionHandler| as an example.

-An example of how to register a processor to build a form builder:
+Below is an example of registering a processor to build a form builder:

 .. code-block:: php